Special products / references

 Towels for Designtorget

-For eight weeks, design students in the project "Collection in small-scale production" challenged traditional methods and textile materials.
-Based on Designtorget's range, the students have developed their own towel design.
-The work consists of 11 new pattern images that are produced at the weaving mill in Klässbol and launched at Designtorget in limited exclusive editions.
+For eight weeks, design students in the project “Collection in small-scale production” challenged traditional methods and textile materials.
+Based on Designtorget’s range, the students have developed their own towel design.
+The work consists of 11 new pattern images that are manufactured at the weaving mill in Klässbol and launched at Designtorget in limited exclusive editions.

-- We see working with Sweden's leading textile and design schools as exciting, positive and challenging.
+– We see working with Sweden’s leading textile and design schools as exciting, positive and challenging.
 An important strategy for finding future clients and customers.
 Doing it together with Designtorget makes it even more perfect!
-Says Andreas Johansson, CEO at Klässbols Linneväveri.
+Says Andreas Johansson, CEO of Klässbols Linneväveri.

 Memory – bedspreads and pillows